FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 FAIR data meet the principles of findability, accessibility, interoperability, and reusability.
 - How to assess the compliance with FAIR principles?
 - How to implement FAIR principles in an organization?
-- How transparent do we need to be knowing that we are not sharing confidential data?
+- What are FAIR and transparent metadata for confidential data that are shared under restrictions?
 - What role do smart metadata play in providing access to protected data?
 - What does "reusable" mean for statistical data?
 - How does provenance metadata help in being FAIR?